Helping Children with Learning Disabilities

 Special education services for children with learning disabilities

-Overview of the IEP Process – Detailed explanation provided by the U.S. Department of Education outlining the steps involved in the IEP process for children with learning disabilities. (ed.gov)
+Overview of the Individualized Education Program Process – Detailed explanation provided by the U.S. Department of Education outlining the steps involved in the IEP process for children with learning disabilities. (ed.gov)

 Response to Intervention (RTI): A Primer for Parents – Describes the RTI process and how it might affect your child’s school based services.
 (LDOnline.org)